thelinuxhobbyist/studiolin/content/linux-in-enterprise.md

 category_name: "Business & Enterprise"
 summary: "From Fortune 500 companies to innovative startups, Linux forms the backbone of enterprise infrastructure.
 Its reliability, scalability, and security make it the default choice for mission-critical systems, development platforms, and business-critical applications that power modern organizations."
 featured_image: "/images/enterprise-infrastructure.jpg"
-featured_articles:
-  - title: "Getting Started with Ansible"
-    url: "/posts/ansible-for-beginners/"
-    teaser: "Master infrastructure automation with Ansible.
-Learn how enterprises automate deployment, configuration, and management at scale."
-  - title: "The Best Linux Distributions for Developers in 2025"
-    url: "/posts/best-linux-distributions-for-developers/"
-    teaser: "Compare the top distributions designed for professional development.
-Find the right platform for your team's workflow."
-  - title: "Why Linux is the Go-To OS for Cybersecurity Professionals"
-    url: "/posts/linux-cybersecurity-professionals-choice/"
-    teaser: "Discover why security teams worldwide choose Linux.
-Explore the tools, practices, and advantages that make Linux the security standard."
 ---

 From Fortune 500 companies to innovative startups, Linux forms the backbone of enterprise infrastructure.
 Its reliability, scalability, and security make it the default choice for mission-critical systems, development platforms, and business-critical applications.